What is Access Optimization?

 How do I display Access Optimization information on the schedule?

-If Access Optimization is enabled in your department, you can display this information on NSight.
+If Access Optimization is enabled in your department, you can display this information in Viewer.
 To view, click open the Views Panel and click Display Options.
 Select Show Total Counts for Each Day.
 Two drop downs will appear.
 The second drop down includes Target information.
 When selected and Refresh is clicked, the schedule will display the Target with current value on the schedule displayed as a fraction of the Target.

 Why do I need to sync changes I've made to Access Optimization?